If you have reached here then you want to know how to set up a marine aquarium.

 Keeping high alkalinity in the saltwater tank will prevent the decline in pH.
 Buffers are available in the market from various brands for setting up a marine aquarium.

-All organisms will produce waste and if let this waste remain in the tank, waste will turn to ammonia which will be very toxic for the fish and other organisms.
+All organisms will produce waste and if let this waste remains in the tank, waste will turn to ammonia which will be very toxic for the fish and other organisms.
 This happens in the wild too, but nature is capable of converting and filtering.
 In our home aquariums, we have limited water and we use biological and mechanical filtration to scoop out the harmful ammonia.

 We need to prevent the toxic ammonia and rapidly convert it or break it down to less harmful nitrite and further to nitrate.
 This action takes place in our saltwater tank via beneficial harmless bacteria.

-First the ammonia is converted to nitrite and then the bacteria convert nitrite to nitrate.
+First, the ammonia is converted to nitrite and then the bacteria convert nitrite to nitrate.

 Most of the biological filtration is not visible to our naked eyes other than the waste generation.
 Mechanical Filtration is very much visible, waste is removed via filter socks or sponges.
 These days we have hanging on the back or canister filter or custom sumps doing this for us.
 It is important that we keep cleaning the filters so that decay of matter doesn’t happen.
 Protein Skimmer also plays a crucial role in filtering aquarium water.